joshuajwitter/Matt-K-DVB-Go-Course/notes.md

   - Useful as function parameters
   - Use `make` to make a slice of
   - Strings are immutable, slices are mutable
-  - If you go over the capacity (cap) of a slice it will need to be reallocated
+  - If you go over the capacity (cap) of a slice it will need to be reallocated, but don't worry, it gets reallocated to twice the size
   - When you append you always reassign the result of append, like this: `c=append(c,d)`
 - Maps (keys to values)
   - Not consecutive in memory